Search

 • Always add the product to the pool water - never the other way around (never add water to the product) unless instructed to do so on the product label or SDS.

-• Wash your hands thoroughly after handling any products.
+• Wash your hands thoroughly with soapy water after handling any products.

 • Dispose of unwanted, unlabelled, or old products safely.
 Follow any local laws that may apply.